 In the meantime, Alvaro will work to provide for his family and save money to start his business.
 He is interested in projects like recycling, exporting vegetables and food processing.
 He is an entrepreneur, thanks to his college education and to the Leadership Development Program.

 All four students are beginning new journeys in their lives, which is why the Leadership Development specialists make sure graduation is an encouragement to them.

 Higher education in Guatemala is different from higher education in other countries.
 The process of graduation begins when students finish all required courses.
 Completing course work can take five to six years.
 Once they have completed their courses, students are authorized to take a private exam or general test.
 If they pass that test, they can present their dissertation.

 Next, an internship may be required, which could take an additional six to eight months.
 The students take a year and a half to three years to finally graduate after they have finished all their courses.

 Dujardin, Florencio and Alvaro celebrated the Leadership Development Program graduation and are now working hard on their university graduation.
 Jonathan has already obtained his theology degree.

 Thanks to the support of the Leadership Development Program, these four students will be able to achieve their dreams of higher education very soon.
 And thanks to the Child Survival Program, Uwingeneye is no longer homeless and is able to provide a future for her children, one that may even include attending the Leadership Development Program someday.

+*This content honors our historical Leadership Development Program.
+To learn more about our current youth development opportunities, click here.
 Photos and content for this post were provided by Rosette Mutoni, Field Communications Specialist, Rwanda and Nadia Soberanis, Field Communications Specialist, Guatemala.